dbmdz/imageio-jnr/README.md

 ## FAQ

-- Q: I get a "Failed to read JPEG info."
-IllegalArgumentException when using TwelveMonkeys libraries version 3.4.1 for reading a TIFF with JPEG compressed data.
+- Q: I get a `Failed to read JPEG info.` `IllegalArgumentException` when using the TwelveMonkeys ImageIO libraries in version 3.4.1 when reading a TIFF with JPEG compressed data.
-  A: Stick to Twelvemonkeys version 3.3.2 until now.
-We will investigate on it.
+  A: Stick to Twelvemonkeys version 3.3.2 for now.
+We're currently investigating the issue.